-The story follows a young soldier named Johnny Rico and his exploits in the Mobile Infantry, a futuristic military unit.
+Set in the future, the story follows a young soldier named Johnny Rico and his exploits in the Mobile Infantry.
 Rico's military career progresses from recruit to non-commissioned officer and finally to officer against the backdrop of an interstellar war between mankind and an arachnoid species known as "the Bugs".

 There are two reasons why I dislike James Cameron’s Titanic: The first, and obvious reason is that it isn’t a very good film, but most importantly it was responsible for me missing out on seeing Starship Troopers on the big screen.
 So popular was Cameron’s behemoth that every other film was sold out thanks to people being unable to get into see Winslet’s breasts and DiCaprio’s bad acting.

 The sheer spectacle of Verhoeven’s bug-blasting epic would have blown my mind on the big screen but thankfully it is still an undisputed joy at home too.
 Even back in ‘97 it surprised me how few people really got the film.
 Not only was Verhoeven very well known for his playful and…

 Awesome set/creature design, partial/digital effects, fun leads, lots of satirical jabs, lots and lots of brutal murder (from giant Alien bugs and humans alike), basically everything you'd want in a movie like this.

 My fourth time with Paul Verhoeven as a director (my last time with him didn't go so well ) and he's proven himself to be the master of horrifying violence and hilarious/smart ways of creating unique was to deconstruct our society.

 Some of the effects (mostly in the set design) look like a hard R mid/late 90s Disney Channel movie and some of the acting isn't particularly special, but that's part of the charm, I guess.

 Worth checking out if you haven't seen it already.
 That's about it really....